GoogleCloudPlatform/gcsfuse/docs/semantics.md

 **Important**: The rest of this document assumes that caching is disabled (by setting `--stat_cache_ttl 0` and `--type_cache_ttl 0`.
 This is not the default.
-If you want the consistency guarantees discussed in this document, you must set these flags to disable caching.
+If you want the consistency guarantees discussed in this document, you must use these options to disable caching.

 ## Stat caching

-The cost of the consistency guarantees discussed above is that gcsfuse must frequently send stat object requests to GCS in order to get the freshest possible answer for the kernel when it asks about a particular name or inode, which it does often.
+The cost of the consistency guarantees discussed in the rest of this document is that gcsfuse must frequently send stat object requests to GCS in order to get the freshest possible answer for the kernel when it asks about a particular name or inode, which happens frequently.
 This can make what appear to the user to be simple operations, like `ls -l`, take quite a long time.

 To alleviate this slowness, gcsfuse supports using cached data where it would otherwise send a stat object request to GCS, saving some round trips.
-To enable this behavior, set the flag `--stat_cache_ttl` to a value like `10s` or `1.5h`.
-Positive and negative stat results will be cached for the given amount of time.
+This behavior is controlled by the `--stat_cache_ttl` flag, which can be set to a value like `10s` or `1.5h`.
+(The default is one minute.)
+Positive and negative stat results will be cached for the specified amount of time.

-**Warning**: Setting `--stat_cache_ttl` breaks the consistency guarantees discussed in this document.
+**Warning**: Using stat caching breaks the consistency guarantees discussed in this document.
 It is safe only in the following situations:

  *  The mounted bucket is never modified.
  *  The mounted bucket is only modified on a single machine, via a single